software-architects/software-architects-website/content/blog/2013/02/21/Using-WAWS-for-Tenant-Isolation.md

     <a href="http://pytools.codeplex.com/" title="Python Tools for VS Website" target="_blank">Python Tools for Visual Studio</a> (you will even get debugging capabilities for your scripts; Simon Opelt, a colleague of mine has written <a href="~/blog/2012/12/17/Debugging-and-Interactive-Development-of-Time-Cockpit-Python-Scripts" title="Simon's blog" target="_blank">a blog article about it</a>)</li>
   <li>Add the <a href="http://nuget.org/packages/IronPython/" title="IronPython on nuget.org" target="_blank">IronPython Nuget package</a> to the .NET projects in which you want to use it</li>
 </ul><p>The following code snippet demonstrates how the isolated WAWS website loads a Python script from the tenant's database and executes it.
 Be aware that in practice you would have to invest some time in making this code more robust (e.g. collect console output from script, special handling of syntax errors, etc.).
 However, you do not have to care about sandboxing.
 WAWS will take care of that.</p><div>
-  {% highlight javascript %}public class ScriptController : ApiController {
+  {% highlight c# %}public class ScriptController : ApiController {
     // GET api/<controller>/5
     public HttpResponseMessage Get(HttpRequestMessage request, string id)